 - Berklee students, faculty, and staff are eligible to take courses at any of the ProArts schools via the cross-registration program.

 Participation in the ProArts cross-registration program is open only during the fall and spring semesters.
+Some schools offer continuing education courses to faculty and staff during the spring, summer, and fall.
 You may register for courses during ProArts registration week as well as the add/drop period each semester.
 Please see proarts.org or the Office of the Registrar for details.
 If you are interested in taking courses at one of the consortium colleges, the following procedures should guide you through the process.